cefimenda/scraper/README.md

 # Scavenger

+### Information:

 Scavenger is a scraper built on Puppeteer that collects audition listings from the two most popular websites in the artist community - www.backstage.com, www.playbill.com

 I have started building this project when I first started learning javascript and over time implemented the new tools that I learned into it.

-Currently it uses
+Hence on examination it is clear that there are conflicting styles or different methodologies used. (i.e. parts that use vanilla Ajax calls vs Jquery Ajax calls.)

+### Currently tools utilized:

 -A mysql database (with sequelize) to hold audition data,